proxytype/metasploit-resource-scripts/README.md

 ## NMAP AUTOMATION
 simple scan automation using nmap, search for known services and write to framework database.

+## SSL CHECKER
+automation script for checking SSL weaknesses and hijacking msfconsole stdout using tempfile.

 **load from terminal**
 ```
 #: msfconsole -r <script>.rc